 The Bachelor of Science degree program prepares students for professional careers and/or advanced academic study.
 In order to complete the BS program, majors must complete 39 credit hours in substance abuse in addition to general education credits.

 The Associate of Arts degree requires 60 credit hours.
 It is designed to meet the Louisiana State Board of Regents General Education Requirements, the Southern University at New Orleans and the Accreditation Standards of the Southern Regional Accreditation Boards.
-As is true with the Bachelor’s degree program, the academic program is designed to provide students with a thorough understanding of the knowledge, skills and attitudes (KSA’s) of Substance Abuse Counseling and related fields.
+As is true with the Bachelor’s degree program, the academic program is designed to provide students with a thorough understanding of the knowledge, skills and attitudes (KSA’s) of Addictive Behaviors Counseling and related fields.
 However, the target population is the paraprofessional.
 Students with this degree satisfy the education requirements for licensure with the state regulatory authority (ADRA) as a Registered Addictions Counselor.

 Graduates are able to successfully complete courses that lead to certification in substance abuse counseling, gambling addiction counseling, and prevention specialist.
 To facilitate this, the Substance Abuse Counseling Program maintains its status as an Approved Institution of Higher Education for the Louisiana State Board of Certification for Substance Abuse Counselors.